-Once your values are defined, step two involves discussing this program with employees and what they want from it.
+Once your values are defined, step two involves discussing this program with employees, what they want from it and understanding their preferences.
 This constructive feedback on the program and rewards can help you gauge employee interest, determine the best methods to get the desired results, and figure out what things you need to consider to achieve the desired outcome.

 After discussing the idea with employees, you will want to decide on an internal champion.
 These champions are usually individuals within the organization that can be your point of contact.

 They see the vision and are ready to advocate for the program and help facilitate the changes you want to create within the company.
 However, more importantly, they are there to support the team with these ideas and provide you feedback on what is working and what is not.

 When deciding on an internal champion or champion team, make sure you look for individuals who:

 The key to creating a positive workplace reward system is to set clear criteria for getting appreciated and rewarded.
 You want to ensure your organization creates standards that encourage behaviors you want to see in the company while providing convenient and attainable criteria for the whole workforce.

 That is why before starting a workplace rewards system, you want first to determine what type of awards you will have.
 For instance, will they involve non-monetary or monetary incentives like money?

 Next, you want to consider the following rewards characteristics: